 - A. Removal of spring and surface water.
 The subdivider may be required by the Planning Board to carry away by pipe or open ditch, suitably landscaped, any spring or surface water that may exist either previous to or as a result of the subdivision.
 Such drainage facilities shall be located in the street right-of-way where facilities are permitted, or in perpetual unobstructed easements of appropriate width. - B. Drainage structure to accommodate potential development upstream.
 A culvert or other drainage facility shall, in each case, be large enough to accommodate potential runoff from its entire upstream drainage area, whether inside or outside the subdivision.
-The Village Inspector shall approve the design and size of facility based on anticipated runoff from a ten-year storm under conditions of total potential development permitted by the Zoning Law in the watershed. - C. Responsibility for drainage downstream.
+The Village Inspector shall approve the design and size of facility based on anticipated runoff from a ten-year (10 year) storm under conditions of total potential development permitted by the Zoning Law in the watershed. - C. Responsibility for drainage downstream.
 The subdivider's engineer shall also study the effect of each subdivision on the existing downstream drainage facilities outside the area of the subdivision; this study shall be reviewed by the Village Inspector.
-Where it is anticipated that the additional runoff incident to the development of the subdivision will overload an existing downstream drainage facility during a five-year storm, the Planning Board shall notify the Village Board of such potential condition.
+Where it is anticipated that the additional runoff incident to the development of the subdivision will overload an existing downstream drainage facility during a five-year (5 year) storm, the Planning Board shall notify the Village Board of such potential condition.
 In such case, the Planning Board shall not approve the subdivision until provision has been made for the improvement of said condition. - D. Land subject to flooding.
-Land subject to flooding or land deemed by the Planning Board to be uninhabitable shall not be platted for residential occupancy nor for such other uses as may increase danger to health, life or property or aggravate the flood hazard, but such land within the plat shall be set aside for such uses as shall not be endangered by periodic or occasional inundation or shall be improved in a manner satisfactory to the Planning Board to remedy said hazardous conditions.
+Land subject to flooding as determined by the Federal Emergency Management Agency (FEMA) to be uninhabitable shall not be platted for residential occupancy nor for such other uses as may increase danger to health, life or property or aggravate the flood hazard, but such land within the plat shall be set aside for such uses as shall not be endangered by periodic or occasional inundation or shall be improved in a manner satisfactory to the Planning Board to remedy said hazardous conditions as guided by § 52 Floodplain Management.